jalacloud/Certifications/Microsoft/az-300 study guide.md

 # 5. Develop for the cloud and for Azure storage (15-20%)
 ## Configure a message-based integration architecture
   - configure an app or service to send emails
+    * Can configure an Azure Logic App (workflow app) to send emails based on events generated from Event Grid
+    * Logic Apps can be used with Azure Event Grid
+    * SendGrid is a feature/service that can send generated emails <-- __find more detailed info on this__
   - configure Event Grid
   - configure the Azure Relay service
   - create and configure a Notification Hub